meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

  ```

 Here we use the `internal` modifier.
-Functions and state variables using this modifier can only be accessed __internally__ (i.e. from within the current contract or contracts deriving from it), without using this.
+Functions and state variables using this modifier can only be accessed __internally__ (i.e. from within the current contract or contracts deriving from it) **.
 We decided to keep half of the amount in the contracts wallet to buy from the supplier when the stock is at its minimum.
 The other half is the profit.
 We'll be dividing it over the stakeholders.